Janne252/coh2-replay-enhancements/README.md

 1. Pause the game
 1. Open the in-game console by pressing `Ctrl+Shift+~` or `Ctrl+Shift+Ö` depending on your keyboard layout
 1. Paste in `dofile("replay-enhancements\\init.scar")` and press enter
+1. Close the in-game console (same hotkey as the one used to open the in-game console)
 1. Unpause the game

 # Planned features